-An employee who separates from the University and is rehired into a position eligible for sick leave within 12 months from the date of separation will have all unused sick leave from the employee's prior service reinstated unless the leave balance was previously converted to UCRP service credit upon retirement If separation is for more than 12 months, accrued sick leave will not be reinstated.
+An employee who separates from the University and is reemployed rehired into a position eligible for sick leave after a separation from employment within 12 months from the date of separation of less than 90 calendar days will have all accrued unused sick leave from the employee's prior service reinstated unless the leave balance was previously converted to UCRP service credit upon retirement.
+If the separation from employment status is 90 or more calendar days but less than six months (or 180 days), up to 80 hours of accrued sick leave will be reinstated.
+If separation is for more than 12 months, six months (or 180 days) or more, accrued sick leave will not be reinstated.